 We’re fed up of expensive courses in rubbish venues, delapidated education centres or out of town random halls.
 This course wants an environment that inspires innovation and excellence and so we’ve secured an amazing space at the Studio in Manchester’s Northern Quarter.
 This is a place for us to deliver a masterclass in medical education.
 Click here for a 360 degree tour of the space.

 What about the faculty?

 We have already confirmed an initial line up of acclaimed educators.
 You will know Salim Rezaie and Anand Swaminathan from SMACC and their involvement in all things #FOAMed.
 The international St.Emlyn’s team will be here too with Nat May returning from Australia and Ashley Liebig joining us from Texas.
-Sandra Viggers will be popping across the North Sea from Denmark, Vic Brazil will be coming from Australia and we have more faculty to announce soon.
+Sandra Viggers will be popping across the North Sea from Denmark, and we have more faculty to announce soon.

 You will have never see a faculty this good in the UK before.